 Disclaimer: We were gifted a family day out at Coral Island, Blackpool including meals and additional payment in return for this review.
 We had so much fun though that I would have written this post anyway!

 Coral Island is an amusement centre in Blackpool which is so much more than just a few machines.
 It truly is a family day out.
-We went last week while we were away in Blackpool to check it out.
-Here is a lowdown for you of what to expect.
+We went last week while we were away in Blackpool to check it.
+Here is a lowdown for you on what to expect.